calmm-js/documentation/introduction-to-calmm.md

 observable expressions.
 We have, in fact, more than once, initially written components using just observable computations that maintained state, using `scan` or some other observable combinator, in response to events from UI elements, because we thought it would be simpler.
-Later we have found that by identifying the essential root state and creating an atom for that state we were able to simplify the logic significantly&mdash;typically by a factor of about two.
+Later we found out that by identifying the essential root state and creating an atom for that state we were able to simplify the logic significantly&mdash;typically by a factor of about two.